 Therefore, it would seem that there is a common kind of numerical growth that occurs, not as a sign of God’s blessing, but as an indication of spiritual compromise.
 Conversely, Paul’s words to Timothy also indicate that as the days approaching the return of Christ march on, there will be a kind of numerical shrinkage in the true church as well.
 Those things deserve some serious meditation.

-Now, my point in saying these things is not to say that all numerical growth is bad (remember point #1) or that all numerical decline is good (see the following points).
+My point in saying these things is not to say that all numerical growth is bad (remember point #1) or that all numerical decline is good (see the following points).
 Rather, it is to say that numerical growth is not easy to interpret.
 A lot of people assume without any serious thought that if a church is growing, God must be very happy with that church.
 I am simply arguing that this assumption is wrong and leads to shaky conclusions.

 I’ll try to break this point down in the next two points.